waldirmbf/DifferentialMethylation_MethylKit/README.md

 ```
 > write(myDiff20p,file="results_DMCs_parents.txt",append=TRUE)
 ```
-Here we found 1854 DMCs between parents living in poor or enriched environment.
+We found __1854 DMCs__ between parents living in poor or enriched environments.
 We need to test whether the number of DMCs is higher or lower than expected by chance.

 Creating list wtih 4000 permutations of the original treatment:
 ```